Chapter 17 - Line of Best Fit

 CARMINE: Have you not learned anything this morning my dear?
 This act of devotion you’re used to, tying your happiness to an offering from another.
 Look around you Atmos, I don’t think it is another funeral that you’re looking to attend.

-ATMOS: And just what am I supposed to be doing instead then?
+ATMOS: And just what am I supposed to want instead?

 CARMINE: Balance darling, you and I and you and her.
 Two matches in a matchbox.